BlackHatDevX/Head-Space-Checker/README.md

 Go to your downloads folder directory : `termux-setup-storage && cd storage/downloads`

-Installation: `apt install python && pip install requests && apt install git && git clone https://github.com/BlackHatDevX/Head-Space-Checker.git && cd Head-Space-Checker`
+Installation: `apt install python && pip install requests && apt install git && git clone https://github.com/BlackHatDevX/Head-Way-Checker.git && cd Head-Way-Checker`

-Now copy combos to combo.txt file inside your phone's downloads/Head-Space-Checker folder.
+Now copy combos to combo.txt file inside your phone's downloads/Head-Way-Checker folder.

 Run checker : `python3 checker.py`

 ________________________________
-The HeadSpace Checker can be used on Android or any Linux operating system.
+The HeadWay Checker can be used on Android or any Linux operating system.
 Here's a step-by-step guide to running the checker:

 1. Open Termux (or your preferred terminal on Linux).
 2. Update the package repositories using `apt update` and `apt install python`.
 3. Install the `requests` library by running `pip install requests`.
-4. Clone the HeadSpace Checker repository by running `git clone https://github.com/BlackHatDevX/Head-Space-Checker.git`.
+4. Clone the HeadSpace Checker repository by running `git clone https://github.com/BlackHatDevX/Head-Way-Checker.git`.
-5. Navigate to the cloned directory using `cd Head-Space-Checker`.
+5. Navigate to the cloned directory using `cd Head-Way-Checker`.
 6. Copy your account combos into the `combo.txt` file located in the same directory.
 7. Run the checker using `python3 checker.py`.
-8. Enjoy using the HeadSpace Checker!
+8. Enjoy using the HeadWay Checker!

 ## Contributing